Rights and Duties of Cycle Operators

 The cyclist must ride as nearly as possible to the right hand side of the highway in single file, but is not expected to ride off of the pavement.
 In other words, motor vehicles and bicycles must share the road with each other.

 The duties that the cyclist has include the rules of the road that drivers are subject to.
 They must obey speed limits, stop at stop signs, ride on the correct side of the highway and give arm signals so that other traffic knows what the rider intends to do.
-They are also required to report collisions that result in injury or total damage in excess of $100 when these occur on a highway or sidewalk.

 A number of specific duties are required of cyclists.
 Most are common sense, such as keeping at least one hand on the handlebars, being seated properly on the seat, carrying only the number of passengers that the bicycle is designed for and having proper lights and reflectors when riding at night.